alexey-koran/react-template/README.md

 git merge --squash upstream/main --allow-unrelated-histories
 ```

-> [!NOTE]
-> The `--allow-unrelated-histories` flag is required if your project and the template do not share a common commit history
+The `--allow-unrelated-histories` flag is required if your project and the template do not share a common commit history

 ### Resolve any merge conflicts if they occur